2013 Continuous Gutter Parts Delivery Service for Local DIY

 for 3x4 DSP -

-Rain-cups are used in leu of a regular downspout to.
+Rain-cups are used in leu of a regular downspout to a catcher basin.
 This outlet piece helps to effectively funnel the rain water into the cups allowing for a larger outlet opening.
 Includes rivets, 1/4" SS hook, and 4 ga copper wire for rain-cup attachment.
-30 pre-painted colors for aluminum
+Comes in 30 pre-painted colors for aluminum

 Aluminum Rain-cups Outlet (as shown)